 - Senior Week

 We seek a diverse group of full-time, continuing faculty who will work collaboratively with our residential staff to create thought-provoking, interactive, and educational environments in which students can live, work, and learn together.
-If you are interested in joining the Faculty-in-Residence (FIR) Program, please submit a CV and letter of application (no longer than two double-spaced pages) to the FIR selection committee by Monday, Feb.
-13, 2017.
-If you are partnered/married and your partner/spouse plans to live in residence with you, please have them submit a separate letter of application responding to the first two questions.
-For partners/spouses, the third question is optional.
+If you are interested in joining the Faculty-in-Residence (FIR) Program, please submit a CV and letter of application to the FIR selection committee by Monday, Jan.
+8, 2018.
+If you are partnered/married and your partner/spouse plans to live in residence with you, please have them submit a separate letter of application responding to the questions.
 Please upload all documents at the same time.

-In your letter of application, please address the following topics with each response not to exceed 350 words:
+In your letter of application, please address the following topics:

 - What interests you about the Faculty-in-Residence Program?

-- What is your philosophy of residential education, including the management of student behaviors?
+- What is your philosophy of residential education, including management of student behavior.